sanathbk/forking-workflow-exercise/fruit_taco.md

 Hear me out.
-Pineapples or grapes or oranges in tacos.
+Pineapples or grapes or apples in tacos.